B-Method: B-Toolkit

-The B-Toolkit is a collection of programming tools designed to support the use of the B-Tool, is a set theory-based mathematical interpreter, for the purposes of supporting the B-Method.
+The B-Toolkit is a collection of programming tools designed to support the use of the B-Tool, is a set theory-based mathematical interpreter for the purposes of supporting the B-Method.
 Development was originally undertaken by Ib Holm Sørensen and others, at BP Research and then at B-Core (UK) Limited.

 The toolkit uses a custom X Window Motif Interface for GUI management and runs primarily on the Linux, Mac OS X and Solaris operating systems.

 The B-Toolkit source code is now available.

 Atelier B

 Developed by ClearSy, Atelier B is an industrial tool that allows for the operational use of the B Method to develop defect-free proven software (formal software).
-Two versions are available: 1) Community Edition available to anyone without any restriction; 2) Maintenance Edition for maintenance contract holders only.
+Two versions are available: 1) Community Edition, available to anyone without any restriction; 2) Maintenance Edition for maintenance contract holders only.
 Atelier B has been used to develop safety automatisms for the various subways installed throughout the world by Alstom and Siemens, and also for Common Criteria certification and the development of system models by ATMEL and STMicroelectronics.

+Click'n'Prove

+The Click'n'Prove tool provides an environment for the generation and discharge of proof obligations, for consistency and refinement checking.